 Yes, But, the negative reinforcement will begin reminding you to stop using those words or disfluencies.

 Let the discussion begin...

-To access the websites identified in this post, click on the following links:
+To access the website identified in this post, click on the following link:

 * - TOH to Rob Perino who brought the Forbes article to The Motley Monk's